-- 8.1 The NPPF notes within paragraph 102 that: - "Transport issues should be considered from the earliest stages of planmaking and development proposals, so that: - a) the potential impacts of development on transport networks can be addressed: [SEP] - b) opportunities from existing or proposed transport infrastructure, and changing transport technology and usage, are realised for example in relation to the scale, location or density of development that can be accommodated: [5] - c) opportunities to promote walking, cycling and public transport use are identified and pursued: (SEP) - d) the environmental impacts of traffic and transport infrastructure can be identified, assessed and taken into account including appropriate opportunities for avoiding and mitigating any adverse effects, and for net environmental gains; and [SEP] - e) patterns of movement, streets, parking and other transport considerations are integral to the design of schemes, and contribute to making high quality places." - 8.2 Cowfold is situated at the crossroads of the A281 and the A272, these divide the village into 4 quadrants.
+- 8.1 The NPPF 2024 notes within paragraph 109 that: - "Transport issues should be considered from the earliest stages of planmaking and development proposals, using a vision-led approach to identify transport solutions that deliver well-designed, sustainable and popular places.
+This should involve: a) making transport considerations an important part of early engagement with local communities; b) ensuring patterns of movement, streets, parking and other transport considerations are integral to the design of schemes, and contribute to making high quality places; c) understanding and addressing the potential impacts of development on transport networks; d) realising opportunities from existing or proposed transport infrastructure, and changing transport technology and usage - for example in relation to the scale. location or density of development that can be accommodated: e) identifying and pursuing opportunities to promote walking, cycling and public transport use; and f) identifying, assessing and taking into account the environmental impacts of traffic and transport infrastructure - including appropriate opportunities for avoiding and mitigating any adverse effects, and for net environmental gains.." - 8.2 Cowfold is situated at the crossroads of the A281 and the A272, these divide the village into 4 quadrants.
 The key issue is to implement changes that can substantially reduce the impact of road congestion and pollution arising from both traffic volume and speed within the village and to ensure that all possible measures are incorporated to improve sustainable transport within the Parish. - 8.3 Road traffic data is collected automatically and provides traffic flow information by vehicle type on an Annual Average Daily basis at a number of locations.
 As an example, Data Collection point 0000043, located on the A272 to the East of Cowfold provides the following: The table, figure 2, shows that although the percentage of HGV is nominally at 5% it is nevertheless growing.
 This is important as HGVs produce a disproportianate level of pollutants, in the order of 6 fold more per HGV than per passenger car.
 The table below shows that passenger car numbers in 2018 increased by 10.95% compared to 2011.
 HGV numbers increased by 14.74% over the same period.